 (Plus maybe a setting for how low to let the battery get, ie a minimum reserve, to keep the house running even given a power cut at the worst possible time.)

-In the case of saving money, on a flat retail tariff as we currently have, any electricity needing to be imported can be drawn from the grid at any time, so we might as well do so at night which is better for all sorts of reasons.
-Because the cost of imported electricity is much higher per kWh than exported, there is no incentive to export extra during the day, but if a time-of-day tariff applied to both then we could join the huge pumped-storage systems in their arbitrage, filling up with cheap night-time electricity and exporting during daily demand/price/intensity highs.
+In the case of saving money, on a flat retail tariff as we currently have, any electricity needing to be imported can be drawn from the grid at any time.
+So we might as well do so at night which is better for all sorts of reasons.
+Because the cost of imported electricity is much higher per kWh than exported, there is no incentive to export extra during the day.
+But if a time-of-day tariff applied to both then we could join the huge pumped-storage systems in their arbitrage.
+We'd be filling up with cheap night-time electricity and exporting during daily demand/price/intensity peaks.

-If saving carbon emissions then we would import when intensity is low, typically at night and especially at weekends, but in future possibly even simply when the wind picks up and the sun is out, and we might also actively export from batteries to the grid during high-carbon-intensity times, often during the day (but in future maybe in wind lulls for example).
+If saving carbon emissions then we would import when intensity is low, typically at night and especially at weekends.
+But in future possibly also when the wind picks up and the sun is out, and we might also actively export from batteries to the grid during high-carbon-intensity times, often during the day (but in future maybe in wind lulls for example).

 We may yet also in either case be paid for frequency response ie helping to keep the grid stable, if we can be aggregated with, for example, electric vehicle owners.
 The going rate in 2010 was very roughly £100k/year/MW of fast response, so would perhaps be ~£100/y for 1kW of ability to export to the grid (or reduce demand from the grid from our house) at a cycle's notice.
 This would be on top of normal import/export charges/payments.

-Again, I believe that daily time-of-use domestic tariffs should be available (or even compulsory for the larger users) to closely align the money and carbon incentives, and in effect create incentives and mechanisms for demand control where batteries and thermal stores can help provide fast response as well as the the more general and longer-term load shifting, and individuals will be incentivised to change habits and load times too.
+Again, I believe that daily time-of-use domestic tariffs should be available (or even compulsory for the larger users) to closely align the money and carbon incentives.
+In effect also to create incentives and mechanisms for demand control.
+This is where batteries and thermal stores can help provide fast response as well as more general and longer-term load shifting.
+Individuals will be incentivised to change habits and load times too.

 The above depends on real-time access to grid intensity/status and/or time-of-day rates (for a the 'save money' setting) as well as real-time measurement of consumption and reasonable predictions/models for these values.
 Most of this is possible more-or-less off-the-shelf right now.